 Pennsylvania elected three Federalists and ten Democratic-Republicans to the Seventh Congress.

-Pennsylvania continued to use a single-district method for electing members to Congress, except for District 4, which elected two representatives.
+Pennsylvania continued to use a district system for electing members to Congress.
+Each district elected one member of Congress except District 4, which elected two members.

 In 1801, a special election was held in which Democratic-Republican Issac Van Horne was elected to replace Peter Muhlenberg, who had resigned from office after his election to the U.S. Senate.